-At MLG Injury, our Florida workers’ compensation attorneys know that all employers conducting business throughout the state are required to provide specific workers’ compensation insurance, which is determined by the type of industry the business operates within and the number of employees they have on their payroll.
+At Morgan Law Group, our Florida workers’ compensation attorneys know that all employers conducting business throughout the state are required to provide specific workers’ compensation insurance, which is determined by the type of industry the business operates within and the number of employees they have on their payroll.

 If you are injured because of a work-related accident, your employer’s workers’ compensation coverage may entitle you to receive both medical and partial wage replacement benefits.

 The bigger question becomes, who is eligible and who does not qualify to pursue a workers’ compensation claim in Florida.

 What Businesses Are Required to Carry Workers’ Compensation Coverage in Florida?

 Florida workers’ compensation laws require businesses with four or more employees to provide coverage to all employees.
 If the business operates in the construction industry, no matter its size, it must offer workers’ compensation coverage to all employees.

 Can I Pursue Workers’ Compensation as an Independent Contractor?

 The short answer is, no. Independent contractors are not considered full-time employees in Florida unless they are working in the construction industry.